pinecoders/pine-utils/guides/coding_conventions/README.md

 ## Spacing

-A space should be used on both sides of all operators, whether they be assignment, numerical (both binary and unary) or logical.
+A space should be used on both sides of all operators, whether they be assignment, numerical or logical.
 A space should also be used after commas.
-Example:
+A space is not used after unary operators, as in the first example of these:

 ```
+a = close > open ?
+1 : -1
 var newLen = 2
 newLen := min(20, newlen + 1)
 a = - b